 Therefore, you should generally file a work injury claim to recover all these damages.
 It is highly recommended that you speak with an experienced St. Louis workers’ compensation attorney.
-Working with an experienced workers’ comp attorney can help you build a strong case, which will increase your chances of fair compensation.
+Working with an experienced workers’ comp attorney can help you build a strong case, increasing your chances of fair compensation.
 An attorney can also negotiate with the insurer on your behalf and fight any evidence that may be used to try to devalue or deny your claim.

-When choosing your attorney, ensure you hire someone well-versed with workers’ comp laws, highly experienced, and a proven track record.
+When choosing your attorney, ensure you hire someone well-versed with workers’ comp laws, highly experienced, and with a proven track record.

 St. Louis Workers Compensation Attorneys

 Have you suffered a workplace-related amputation injury?
-At the Law Office of James M. Hoffmann, we understand how rough the recovery journey after an amputation can be and we are here to help.
+At the Law Office of James M. Hoffmann, we understand how rough the recovery journey after an amputation can be, and we are here to help.
 Contact us for a free case review.